 One of St. Louis, Missouri’s oldest historical landmarks is the Bissell Mansion that now serves as Bissell Mansion Restaurant & Murder Mystery Dinner Theatre.
-Legend has it that the Bissell Mansion has more mysteries than just those presented in their dinner theatre productions, but also, a “mysterious” ghost who continues to lurk on the premises.
+Legend has it that the Bissell Mansion has more mysteries than just those presented in their dinner theatre productions.
+It also has a “mysterious” ghost who continues to lurk on the premises.

 The Bissell Mansion, situated on a high bluff overlooking the Mississippi River, was built by Captain Lewis Bissell in 1823.
-Bissell, who was born in Connecticut on October 12, 1789, came from an impressive family of American military leaders.
-His father, Major Russell Bissell was the first commandant of Fort Bellefontaine.
-He was also the nephew of the famous General Daniel Bissell, who became the first Commandant of the U.S. Military Department of Missouri, and as such, welcomed the Lewis and Clark expedition upon their arrival in St. Louis.
+Bissell, born in Connecticut on October 12, 1789, came from an impressive family of American military leaders.
+His father, Major Russell Bissell, was the first commandant of Fort Bellefontaine.
+He was also the nephew of the famous General Daniel Bissell, who became the first Commandant of the U.S. Military Department of Missouri.
+As such, he welcomed the Lewis and Clark expedition upon their arrival in St. Louis.
 Following in their footsteps, Lewis Bissell began his military career at the age of 19 and was soon sent by President Thomas Jefferson to what was then known as the Western frontier.

-When I-70 barreled through St. Louis in the late 1950s, the historic home was saved by the Landmarks Association and today survives as the Bissell Mansion Restaurant & Murder Mystery Dinner Theatre.
-The oldest house in St. Louis, it continues to feature much of its original detailing including the staircase, fireplace mantels, and some of the interior trim work.
+When I-70 barreled through St. Louis in the late 1950s, the Landmarks Association saved the historic home, and today it survives as the Bissell Mansion Restaurant & Murder Mystery Dinner Theatre.
+The oldest house in St. Louis features much of its original detailing, including the staircase, fireplace mantels, and interior trim work.

 While most of the historic homes on Bissell Point were lost to the “wrecking ball,” the Bissell Mansion survived, along with its resident ghost, which is seemingly none other than Captain Lewis Bissell himself.
 Evidently keeping a watchful eye on his property, the Captain has often been spied in the parking lot, looking toward the house.